- July 17, 2020

 At the hub, Claire and her team provided a range of arts and crafts, outdoor sports and online learning.
 The children’s safety and wellbeing were paramount creating a positive and relaxed atmosphere.

-Mr Jones said “It was very humbling to hear about how quickly Claire and her team sprang into action to put in place arrangements to operate as a hub.
+Mr Jones said “It was very humbling to hear about how quickly Claire and her team sprang into action to put in place arrangements to operate as a hub so key workers could continue their vital work.
 As a son of two teachers, they have my support and utmost respect.
 It was interesting to hear Claire talk about the huge team effort involved with everyone pulling together to ensure that things were well organised.
-At one stage, she said that they had 7 headteachers offering support.
+At one stage, she said that they had seven headteachers offering support.
 It was also good to know that there was a consistent approach across all hubs so there was cross hub support if needed.

 “A number of constituents had contacted my office to say that the hubs have been a vital lifeline, enabling them to continue their critical work.
 At Maes yr Haul, one parent, a very strong advocate for the hub, told me that her child in particular had really benefitted from being at the hub and that it had made such a big difference to her child’s emotional wellbeing.